ameya-6964/Front-End-Domination/html/level-1/Notes.md

 11. `<div>`: Divides the content into sections, allowing you to apply styles or structure the page.

 12. `<span>`: Inline equivalent of the `<div>` tag, used for applying styles or scripting to a specific portion of text.

+## What is HTML File Extension?

+Extension Of Html is .html or .htm

+For Eg :- `index.html` or `index.htm`